It all started with an idea…

 What we do, and why we do it

 Among the most traumatised when a loved one is lost through murder are children and young adults.
 Experience has shown us children of homicide require stronger and more direct support.
-Grace’s Place will be that place, a special place where young members can heal and survive.
+Grace’s Place is that place, a special place where young members can heal and survive.

-We are working together to build Grace’s Place.
-To do this we need the support of the community, the government and business organisations.
+We need the support of the community, the government and business organisations to continue this work.